-The Mustang is stylish and enjoyable to drive, thanks in part to its independent rear suspension.
+The Mustang is stylish and enjoyable to drive, thanks to its agility and planted ride control.
 Base models use a 300-hp, 3.7-liter V6.
 The optional 310-hp, 2.3-liter turbo four-cylinder delivers some punch but sounds raspy.
-The GT features a muscular 5.0-liter V8.
-We found the slick six-speed manual particularly satisfying, and the automatic works well.
+The GT features a muscular 5.0-liter V8, which best suits the car.
+We found the slick six-speed manual to be particularly satisfying, and the automatic works well.
+The front seats are comfortable, but the rear is very cramped.
 Coupe and convertible body styles are available, but the convertible uses an annoying manual latch to secure the top.
-Handling is balanced, and the firm ride is well controlled.
-Safety gear includes blind-spot detection with rear cross-traffic alert.
-Sync 3 has replaced the inferior MyFord Touch infotainment system, and a high-performance GT 350 trim has been added to the lineup.
+Safety gear includes blind-spot warning and rear cross-traffic alert.
+Ford has replaced the old infotainment system with the better Sync 3 system, and a high-performance GT 350 trim has joined the lineup.
 Reliability has been below average.